dcos/dcos-docs/1.10/networking/index.md

 - DNS server cache service for local services

-The Spartan instance on each agent also acts a DNS server for any service that is load-balanced using the DC/OS internal load balancer called [minuteman](/docs/1.10/networking/mesos-dns/).
-Any service that is load balanced by minuteman gets a [virtual-ip-address (VIP)](/docs/1.10/networking/mesos-dns/) and an FQDN in the `"*.l4lb.thisdcos.directory"` domain.
+The Spartan instance on each agent also acts as a DNS server for any service that is load-balanced using the DC/OS internal load balancer called [Minuteman](/docs/1.10/networking/mesos-dns/).
+Any service that is load balanced by Minuteman gets a [virtual-ip-address (VIP)](/docs/1.10/networking/mesos-dns/) and an FQDN in the `"*.l4lb.thisdcos.directory"` domain.
 The FQDN allocated to a load-balanced service is then stored in Spartan.
-All Spartans instances exchange the records they have discovered locally from minuteman by using GOSSIP.
-This provides a highly available distributed DNS service for any task that is load balanced by minuteman.
+All Spartans instances exchange the records they have discovered locally from Minuteman by using GOSSIP.
+This provides a highly available distributed DNS service for any task that is load balanced by Minuteman.

 # Load Balancing
-East-west load balancing is provided by the Minuteman component.
-North-south load balancing is provided by Marathon LB.
+East-west load balancing is provided by Minuteman.
+North-south load balancing is provided by [Marathon LB](/docs/1.10/networking/marathon-lb/).
+Marathon-LB is based on HAProxy, a rapid proxy and load balancer.
+It is installed as a DC/OS Universe package.

 ## Minuteman
 Minuteman is a distributed layer 4 virtual IP east-west load balancer that is installed by default.
 It provides:

 - Distributed load balancing of applications
-- Fast converging distributed load balancer support for variety of L4 LB algorithms
 - Highly available LB with no single choke point
 - Highly scalable and tolerant to large # of host failures.